 Hotel Evmolpia — This boutique hotel located in the Old Town is an excellent base if you’re looking for a little bit of luxury when you’re visiting Plovdiv.
 Conveniently located within easy walking distance of both the Ancient Amphitheatre and the trendy Kapana district, they have a helpful staff and a range of clean and cosy rooms on offer.
 Click here to see their latest prices

 Airbnb — If you’re not after a traditional hotel or hostel, then Airbnb can be a good option in Plovdiv.
 There are a number of properties available on the platform ranging from private rooms to full apartments.
 If you’re new to Airbnb, you can click here to get up to $40 off your first stay with Airbnb!

 Not quite what you’re looking for?
 Click here to browse more Plovdiv hotels!

 Plovdiv is often tourists favourite city to visit in Bulgaria and it is not hard to figure out why.
 Packed with a vast and extensive history and filled with interesting things to do, Plovdiv is a destination not to miss on any trip to Bulgaria.

 When travelling in Plovdiv, it’s always a good idea to make sure you have a travel insurance policy so you’re covered for any unfortunate events!
-We recommend WorldNomads and always use them for our trips – click here to get a quote from WorldNomads
+We like WorldNomads and always use them for our trips – click here to get a quote from WorldNomads

 Are you wondering what to do in Plovdiv?
 Have you been?
 Let us know in the comments!